The Art of Natural Plasters Workshop

 For more information about the daily flow of learning, check out the syllabus below.

 Michael has taught hundreds of hands-on workshops ranging from one-day earthen oven workshops to three-month professional trainings, and has designed or built close to 100 natural-building projects using many different techniques, including cob, straw bale, straw-clay, wattle-and-daub, rice-crete, earthen floors, natural plasters, and many more.
+He helped start the Cob Cottage Company in 1993 and the Natural Building Colloquium in 1994.
+He is co-author of “The Hand-Sculpted House” (Chelsea Green, 2002), “The Art of Natural Building” (New Society, 2015), and the forthcoming “Essential Cob Construction” (New Society, 2024).
+As a founding director of the Cob Research Institute, he was instrumental in writing the first model building code for cob.
 Energy efficiency, passive solar design, empowerment of people through simple, accessible techniques, and the regenerative use of locally available materials are always the focus of his work.
-He finds writing and teaching about natural building to be an excellent way to empower people to make positive changes in their lives and for the planet.

 Join us in the Okanogan Highlands